wsp-sag/Lasso/README.md

 Note: if you wanted to install from a specific tag/version number or branch, replace `@master` with `@<branchname>`  or `@tag`

-#### From Clone
+#### Installing for development
-If you are going to be working on Lasso locally, you might want to clone it to your local machine and install it from the clone.
+If you are going to be working on Lasso locally, you might want to clone it to your local machine and install it from the clone*.
 The -e will install it in [editable mode](https://pip.pypa.io/en/stable/reference/pip_install/?highlight=editable#editable-installs).

 **if you plan to do development on both network wrangler and lasso locally, consider installing network wrangler from a clone as well!**